DevTeam/Pure.DI/readme/factory.md

 service.Dependency.IsInitialized.ShouldBeTrue();
 ```

 This approach is more expensive to maintain, but allows you to create objects more flexibly by passing them some state and introducing dependencies.
-As in the case of automatic dependency embedding, objects give up control on embedding, and the whole process takes place when the object graph is created.
+As in the case of automatic dependency injecting, objects give up control on embedding, and the whole process takes place when the object graph is created.
+>[!IMPORTANT]
+>The method `Inject()`cannot be used outside of the binding setup.

 The following partial class will be generated: